SrishtiD/Retail-Store-Analysis-Snowflake/README.md

 # Retail-Store-Analysis-Snowflake
-The repository includes details & conveys the journey of creating a Data Warehouse solution for sample retail stores.
+Master's End-to-end Data Engineering and Analytics Project -The repository includes details & conveys the journey of creating a Data Warehouse solution for sample retail stores and analyzing underperforming stores and clothing categories for each store.

-The project requires building a data warehouse to analyze current store performance, resulting in insights and trends that can be used to make recommendations for enhancing store productivity and assisst in organizational business expansion.
+The project requires building a data warehouse to analyze current store performance, resulting in insights and trends that can be used to make recommendations for enhancing store productivity and assisting in organizational business expansion.

 The project is developed using Snowflake and Tableau with SQL being the core programming language.